 Faculty, Facilities, and Resources

 The John Pappajohn Business Building is state of the art and was designed for students.
-It features 19 technology-equipped classrooms, multiple seminar and conference rooms, 543 seats of auditorium space, two computer classrooms, a management information systems lab, research lab, computer labs, and the business library.
+It features 19 technology-equipped classrooms, multiple seminar and conference rooms, over 500 seats of auditorium space, two computer classrooms, a management information systems lab, research lab, computer labs, and the business library.

 The college has more than 150 faculty members, who offer excellent classroom instruction and place an emphasis on experiential learning and technological expertise.